Can You Get a Yeast Infection From Laundry Detergent?

 VMagic contains natural, soothing ingredients such as organic beeswax and propolis to help your skin heal and restore its elasticity and moisture.

 You can use it as often as you need, whenever you feel that your vaginal area is becoming irritated and dry.

-Your laundry detergent can indirectly cause a yeast infection, so if you keep getting yeast infections and you cannot figure out the cause, try replacing your laundry detergent with a hypoallergenic one.
+Your laundry detergent can indirectly cause a yeast infection.
+If you keep getting yeast infections and cannot figure out the cause, try replacing your laundry detergent with a hypoallergenic one.

 One of the best ways to get rid of a yeast infection is to use boric acid suppositories.
 You can also check my article about other vaginal yeast infection treatments to find a treatment that best suits your needs.

-If the skin around your vagina is sore and irritated, but you don’t have other typical symptoms of a yeast infection, using a vaginal ointment may be just enough to restore your skin naturally.
+If the skin around your vagina is sore and irritated, but you don’t have other typical yeast infection symptoms, using a vaginal ointment may be just enough to restore your skin naturally.

 I’d love to hear about your experiences.
 Have you ever tried changing your laundry detergent to prevent yeast infections?
 Did it work?
 Please share your stories and questions in the comment section below.